 You will face many hard decisions if a loved one or you have been diagnosed with colorectal cancer.
 Including several questions like where should you go for treatment?
 What are the available treatment options?
 How to maintain your quality of life?
-We have tried to describe these concers, the types, and possible treatment, which will help you decide.
+We have tried to describe these concerns, the types, and possible treatment, which will help you decide.

 What Is Colorectal Cancer?

 Cancer that develops in the inner lining of the large intestine (colon) or rectum present in the lower portion of the digestive tract is called colorectal cancer.
 It is estimated that 1 in 21 men and 1 in 23 women in the US will develop colorectal cancer in their lifetime.
 Advanced screening techniques and improved treatments have helped in the efficient screening of this cancer in susceptible people, and the death rate due to colorectal cancer is declining.
 Most cancers of the colon or rectum start as a growth, called a polyp, in the tissue lining these organs.
 If left untreated, some polyps, not all, become cancerous over many years.
+Try out MSK's various Colorectal Cancer (Prediction Tools) nomograms!

 What Are the Types of Colorectal Cancer?